 Leave the Goal Slot ID as whatever it suggests

-In the field then enter/summary - Google Analytics will now look for that within any URL on your Bookwhen public page.
+In the field, enter/summary - Google Analytics will look for that within any URL on your Bookwhen public page.
 It will only ever occur when a customer completes a booking.

-Leave Value and Funnel off for now, this is something you can come back and experiment with later if you wish.
+Temporarily leave Value and Funnel off; this is something you can come back and experiment with later if you wish.

 You can now try to verify the goal.
 If you've been tracking visitors successfully in GA so far, it will help you understand what sort of goal conversions you can expect based on that existing data.
-If you're new to GA this step probably won't show you a true number, so go ahead and hit 'Save'.
+If you're new to GA, this step probably won't show you an accurate number, so you can select Save.

 Depending on how much traffic your Bookwhen page sees, it might take a few days until your goal starts recording conversions.
 When it does, it will be included in all your basic reports.
 However, to understand where your converted customers are coming from, go to 'Acquisition' -> 'Source/Medium' and then view your report.

-Looking at the above example, here's what I can find out:
+Looking at the above example, here's what you can find out:

 For Direct/None, of the 16 visitors, 0 have hit the goal of the booking confirmation screen.

-In total, all sources combined, 3.28% of all visitors completed the goal of making a booking.
+In total, of all sources combined, 3.28% of all visitors completed the goal of making a booking.

-Your results will look very different, and hopefully your conversions will be much higher than our test data!
-Have a look at the other reports too, the goals remain throughout, and you can dig much deeper into exact URLs that are referring for example.
+Your results will look very different; hopefully, your conversions will be much higher than our test data!
+Look at the other reports; the goals remain throughout, and you can dig much deeper into the URLs that are referring, for example.

-This article is part of an ongoing series aiming to empower you to get the most out of your Bookwhen subscription.
+This article is part of an ongoing series to empower you to get the most out of your Bookwhen subscription.
 Have you used Google Analytics to learn more about your bookers?
 What kind of insights have you found, and would you like to know how to find more?
-We love hearing from our customers so get in touch and let us know! ✨
+We love hearing from our customers, so get in touch and let us know! ✨